Hindrnaces to relaxation & calm are opportunites for insight.

 Subtle Wandering refers to the experience of little flickering movements of your attention away from your meditation object during meditation.
 Flickering of attention is observed at this stage because of deep relaxation and letting go of control.
 This is simply habitual scanning of your attention towards your six sense fields that occurs because you are no longer controlling your mind.
 When Subtle Wandering is present, you may have thoughts and other distractions arising in your background, peripheral awareness, but they do not draw the focus of your attention from your meditation object.
 As samadhi deepens, this flickering will naturally calm and come to an end for the period of the meditation by itself.

-10) Subtle Distraction: Background distraction within peripheral awareness.
+10) Sensory Stimulation: Background sensory stimulation within peripheral awareness.

-Subtle Distraction refers to the experience of the subtle habitual grasping of the mind onto sensory experience within our background, peripheral awareness during meditation.
+Sensory Stimulation refers to the experience of the subtle habitual grasping of the mind onto sensory experience within background, peripheral awareness during meditation.
 This subtle habitual sensory grasping disturbs the unification of the mind because of the dispersal of mind energy and, therefore, hinders the development of upacara samadhi (access concentration).

 .......................................................